otto-torino/grafana-json-backend/app/sources/elasticsearch/README.md

 # ElasticSearch Source

+## Available targets

+- `categories_cnt`: returns the number of documents per category in a point in time which is the mean of the considered range
+- `categories_timeline`: returns the timeseries of the number of documents (total and per category)
+- `documents_tot`: returns the total number of documents in a point in time which is the mean of the considered range
+- `documents_raw`: returns all the documents in the given period (as table data)

+## Usage with dropdown variables

+In the query field insert:

+    {"variable": "categories"}

+to get the list of all the categories

 ## Query

 Example of query used to retrieve a timeseries of number of documents aggregated by category and date interval of one day